Rudd's remarkable run in power was driven by state politics, factions and Wayne Swan; and it was those same forces that brought him down

 Unexpected fish hooks rapidly emerged which had been poorly anticipated, if at all.

-The Heather Simpson of Queensland didn’t have a Heather Simpson in Canberra.
+The Heather Simpson of

 Mining shares formed a large part of many ordinary Australians’ compulsory superannuation savings and the redoubtable Australian Workers Union had coverage of many jobs in the now squealing mining industry.